glopez42/game-of-life/README.md

 # Dependencies

 Before launching the game or the algorithm you should have previously downloaded `docker`, `docker-compose`, and the Python libraries `pymongo` and `PyOpenGL`.
-The code works and has been programmed in Python 3.8.
+The code works/has been programmed in Python 3.8.

 ## docker and docker-compose